Menu

 There isn’t any advice in this post that I didn’t already know, but it comes when I know I need it most.
 It’s time to remind myself that I DO CARE.

 I am having a hard time hating myself right now.
 Feeling undeserved and guilty.
-After 4 years of traveling, learning an teaching as a coach.
-Now I feel that I came back to a worst point in my life.
+After 4 years of traveling, learning an teaching as a coach, now I feel that I came back to a worst point in my life.
 Empty hands and pregnant.
-I am depressed and I know is up to me and changing my view.
+I feel sad and I know is up to me and changing my view of the things that happened.
 But I felt a force that doesn’t let me o maybe does not want to.
 I get tired.
 Your article gives me hope to start again.
 Thanks

 Beautifully said – you are speaking my language! 🙂